martynas199/EliteBooker-frontend/CLIENT_REPORT_NOVEMBER_2025.md

 ## Conclusion

 All planned features have been successfully implemented, tested, and deployed.
-The Noble Elegance website now offers:
+The Elite Booker website now offers:

 ✅ **Enhanced User Experience** - Easy product sharing and detailed product pages
 ✅ **Improved SEO** - Comprehensive optimization for better search rankings